oehf/ipf/platform-camel/ihe/src/site/markdown/atna.md

     https.protocols                  = TLSv1
 ```

-These parameters are used to configure the beans defined in the separate Spring context file:
+These parameters are used to configure the beans defined in the separate Spring context file.
+The `AuditorTLSConfig` encapsulates some
+initialization logic that is hard to express in XML:

 ```xml
     <beans xmlns="http://www.springframework.org/schema/beans"